HusenjanDev/Quartz/content/Documents/0023 Visualizing Logs with Microsoft Sentinel Workbooks.md

 | sort by FailedLogons
 ```

-Additionally, we can also create another group to better display where these events occurred in our environment.
-Here's a overview of the implementations:
+We can further improve the dashboard by adding another panel where we can see which computer and servers experienced these high frequency of failed logon attempts with logs.
+Here's a overview of the servers and computers who experienced high frequency of failed logon attempts.

 ![[0000 Visualizing-Logs-with-Microsoft-Sentinel-Workbooks-01.png]]

-Using the image above that allows us to see which computers has been experiencing a high frequency of failed logon attempts so we can further investigate the high frequency of failed logon attempts.
-Additionally, we can also create a query to fetch logs from `SecurityEvents`.
-Here is a overview of all the KQL queries:
+As mentioned previously we can continue using `SecurityEvents` table but filter the data by `Computer` to see the computer and servers that experienced these high frequency of failed logon attempts.
+Here's a overview of KQL queries for implementing Timechart, Tiles, and Logs.

 ```sql title="Workbook - Timechart for Computer"
 let domainAdmins = (_GetWatchlist("DomainAdmins") | project UserPrincipalName);